Science Fair Judging Criteria

 The scientific method is a pattern of inquiry that forms a structure for advancing scientific understanding.
 It involves identifying a problem, forming a hypothesis, designing and constructing an experiment, collecting data, analyzing the results, and forming a conclusion.
 Scientists, using this approach, have answered questions ranging from the simplest to the most complex.

 The engineering design process is an iterative process that challenges students to come up with a solution to a problem.
-It involves identifying the need or problem, researching, brainstorming possible solutions, choosing a solution, designing the solution, building a prototype, testing and evaluation, and sharing the solution.
+It involves identifying the need or problem, researching, brainstorming possible solutions, choosing a solution, designing the solution, building a prototype, testing and evaluating, and sharing the solution.

 All projects will be judged on how well they follow the scientific method or engineering process using the rubric as shown in the table below.
 The Judges' Rubric is also available and can be viewed as a PDF file - English | Spanish.